xafbw/tsdb/README.md

 # TSDB

-This is the implementation of our paper: Practical Verifiable Multi-predicate Range Query over Time-Series Database.
+This is the implementation of our paper: VMPQ: An Efficient Protocol for Privacy-Preserving and Verifiable Multi-Predicate Queries over Time-Series Databases.
 The testing is performed on Ubuntu 22.04.2 LTS.

 ## Main Phases